Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted undirected Steiner forest and Steiner tree problems

 In every step, our algorithm contracts a star with the best available ratio (i.e., the lowest ratio among all stars connecting at least two terminals).
-Due to the following lemma, a star with the best ratio has a simple form: it consists of the cheapest $i$ edges incident to its center vertex and some terminal.
+Since we assume that our input is a complete graph, a star containing two terminals always exists (except in the trivial case when there is only one terminal).
+Moreover, due to the following lemma, a star with the best ratio has a simple form: It consists of the cheapest $\ell$ edges incident to its center vertex such that all leaves are terminals.
 As there are $n$ possible center vertices and at most $n$ incident edges to each center which can be sorted in time $\bigO{n \log n}$, the best ratio star can be found in time $\bigO{n^2 \log n}$.
-Later we show that there is a star with at least two terminals in every step, provided that the number of terminals is more that $p$.

 \begin{lem} Let $v$ be a vertex and denote by $q_1,q_2,\ldots$ the terminals adjacent to~$v$, where $w(vq_1)\leq w(vq_2)\leq\cdots$, i.e., the terminals are ordered non-decreasingly by the weight of the corresponding edge~$vq_i$.
 The star with the best ratio having $v$ as its center has edge set $\{vq_1, vq_2, \ldots, vq_\ell\}$ for some $\ell$. \end{lem}